 In fact, you should develop a technology life cycle plan for all of your computer hardware and software assets.
 Consider replacing computers after four years; budget 25% each year for new technology to replace the old.

 This one is really simple: make sure your computers, servers, wi-fi connections, etc., all have password protection.
-Adding open devices and connections to your network is just inviting trouble.
+Adding open devices and connections to your network is just inviting trouble, but there are a few ways your business can improve cybersecurity.

 Close those connections now, using unique passwords for each user.
 Use strong, complex passwords, as many security professionals (and companies like Microsoft) have been recommending for some time.
 Your IT Security Policies should require passwords be replaced every month or every quarter.
 Lock out an account after “n” failed login attempts.
 Disable past employee accounts immediately.